-- A physical copy of this Policy or a hyperlink to this Policy; - Sufficient details known at the time so that the parties may prepare for an initial interview with the investigator, to include the identities of the parties involved in the incident (if known), the conduct allegedly constituting Sexual Harassment, and the date and location of the alleged incident (if known);

-- A statement that the Respondent is presumed not responsible for the alleged Title IX Sexual Harassment and that a determination of responsibility will not be made until the conclusion of the adjudication and any appeal; - Notifying the Complainant and Respondent of their right to be accompanied by an advisor of their choice, as specified in "Advisor of Choice." - Notifying the Complainant and Respondent of their right to inspect and review evidence as specified in "Access to Evidence." - Notifying the Complainant and Respondent of the University's prohibitions on retaliation and false statements specified in Sections "Bad Faith Complaints and False Information" and "Retaliation." - Information about resources that are available on campus and in the community.
+- A physical copy or hyperlink of this Policy, including Appendix A (p.
+40); - Sufficient details known at the time so that the parties may prepare for an initial interview with the Investigator, to include the identities of the parties involved in the incident (if known), the conduct allegedly constituting Sexual Harassment, and the date and location of the alleged incident (if known); - A statement that the Respondent is presumed not responsible for the alleged Title IX Sexual Harassment and that a determination of responsibility will not be made until the conclusion of the adjudication and any appeal; - Notifying the Complainant and Respondent of their right to be accompanied by an advisor of their choice, as specified in "Advisor of Choice" (p.
+31). - Notifying the Complainant and Respondent of their right to inspect and review evidence as specified in "Access to Evidence" (p.
+23). - Notifying the Complainant and Respondent of the University's prohibitions on retaliation and false statements specified in Sections "Bad Faith Complaints and False Information" and "Retaliation" (p.
+34). - Information about resources that are available on campus and in the community.